greenideas/school-notes/2012/Fall/RRWA/RRWA Class Notes.markdown

 ## October 4
 ### Short form citations
 * Id ("idem" -- same) - for the exact same source.
-Add the page or section # if different page or section
+Add the page or section # if different page or section (use "at [page number]", but no "at" for section number)
 * Can use "Id" in a citation as a "see also"

 ### Presentation feedback